 - Relax on the beach at Kiawah Island, Folly Beach, or Sullivan’s Island.

 - Visit Boone Hall Plantation to take in the beautiful scenery and architecture while learning more about Charleston’s history.
+Exploring Charleson’s historical sites is one of the top items that should be on your USA Bucket List!

 - Step onboard the USS Yorktown Aircraft Carrier, USS Laffey Destroyer, and USS Clamagore Submarine at Patriot’s Point.